-Leica SL versus Leica TL2
+Leica SL vs TL2

 The Leica SL (Typ 601) and the Leica TL2 are two digital cameras that were announced, respectively, in October 2015 and July 2017.
 Both the SL and the TL2 are mirrorless interchangeable lens cameras that are based on a full frame (SL) and an APS-C (TL2) sensor.
-The SL has a resolution of 24 megapixel, whereas the TL2 provides 24.1 MP.
+The SL has a resolution of 24 megapixels, whereas the TL2 provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is considerably smaller (40 percent) than the Leica SL.
 Moreover, the TL2 is substantially lighter (53 percent) than the SL.
 It is worth mentioning in this context that the SL is splash and dust resistant, while the TL2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.